smileNika/hello-world/README.md

 myFirst

-Hi Humans!
+Hi!

+I`m Kate.
+7 years ago I have wrote this:
-I`m Kate and from this time i am with you)
+"and from this time i am with you
 I want to become a pro programmer, so i am waiting a good lessons!

-With love and hope Love!
+With love and hope Love!"

+Nothing has been done((